Vodafone and Liberty face battle for Kabel Deutschland

-LONDON Vodafone (VOD.L) faces a battle for Germany's largest cable company, Kabel Deutschland KD8Gn.DE, although rival bidder Liberty Global (LBTYA.O) of the United States has bigger regulatory and funding hurdles to overcome.
+LONDON Vodafone faces a battle for Germany's largest cable company, Kabel Deutschland, although rival bidder Liberty Global of the United States has bigger regulatory and funding hurdles to overcome.

 Liberty Global, which owns Unity Media, Germany's second biggest cable operator, joined the race on Tuesday.
 It tabled an 85 euro a share offer, according to a person familiar with the matter, days after the British mobile company said it was in talks about a deal.